Your Guide to The Marathon Des Sables (MDS)

 Again, it’s difficult to answer this question as it mainly depends on the individual and how fast they walk.

-But overall, on average, most people burn around 100 calories walking one mile.
+Most people burn about 100 calories per mile when walking.
 That sums it up to around 500 calories for a five-mile walkie.

 That’s like skipping two donuts, or an extra glass of wine!
 Imagine doing that five days a week—you’ll feel lighter, and your energy levels will soar.